suonto/simple-everyday-problems/README.md

 # Simple Everyday Problems
+Overly simple everyday problems to check if you even can code.

 ## Problem 1: JSON Pretty Print
 You received a bit of JSON data and you just want to format it nicely so that for each value in the document, the nested path for it would be clearly visible.
 Example: